Frequently asked questions

 What do I do if I have a complaint about a disaster related issue that needs attention now, can I take this to the Royal Commission?

-The Royal Commission cannot resolve individual disputes or complaints.
-It cannot order an insurer or person to take particular action or make a payment.
+The Royal Commission into National Natural Disaster Arrangements has now concluded but did not deal with individual disputes or complaints, cannot order an insurer or person to take particular action, or make a payment.
 However, the National Bushfire Recovery Agency may be able to provide advice on available support.

 If you feel that you need support and counselling please consider contacting Lifeline’s dedicated 24 hour bushfire recovery support line – call 13 HELP (13 43 57).